SSC CHSL Descriptive Paper for Tier 2

 1. Avoid Exceeding Word Limit: With essay writing, candidates find themselves in a dilemma regarding how to start an essay to give it an informational and impressive touch.
 There is a set format that is required to score well in essay writing.

 - While writing an essay avoid introducing excessive and useless information as the word limit is 250 words and it has to be precise enough.
-An essay comprises Introduction, Body Content and Conclusion.
-Allot 50-50 words to introduction and conclusion and rest to the body content.
+An essay comprises an Introduction, Body Content, and Conclusion.
+Allot 50-50 words to the introduction and conclusion and the rest to the body content.

 - Use eloquent vocabulary to escape long sentences.
 Make each sentence pertinent enough to convey vital information.
 Exceeding word limits would bring no advantage but ensnare you in trouble.
 With 150 words limit, letter writing must cover the satiable cause behind it and laconic content.